 Todd was sitting on the front porch reading when we pulled up and he walked to the sidewalk to say hi to Parker.
 When Mrs. Hampson saw us standing together she got out of the car and walked up to us.
 Parker introduced her to Todd.

 “That’s amazing.
-If I’d seen you two together I’d have sworn you were twin brothers.
-You look exactly alike.
+If I’d seen you two together I’d have sworn you were twin brothers, identical twins since you look exactly alike.
 Well, nice to have met you, Todd.
 We have to get going.
 I have a houseful of kids to feed.”

 “I’ll see you both at school on Monday,” Parker said.